-Based upon conversations with the Housing Coalition/Continuum of Care, the most common housing problem is housing cost.
+Based upon conversations with the Housing Coalition/Continuum of Care, the most common housing problem is housing cost and, due to the high demand in the housing market, housing availability.
 For individuals who are just moving out of homelessness or at severe risk of homelessness, it is the cost of housing that poses the most challenges.
-The cost of housing is a challenge because the local economy is still recovering from the recession while individuals remain underemployed (part-time, lower wages, fewer benefits), so income has remain relatively low for many families while the cost of housing (rent, utilities) has not decreased or remained stagnant.
+The cost of housing is a challenge because the local economy is seeing a high demand for housing which has impacted rental units along with home sales.